joe-crick/UpAndRunningWithCanJS/Setup.md

 We're not going to go into a detailed analysis of the gulpfile, or Gulp.
 The goal, here, is to get you up and running.
 If you want more information, you can visit the Gulp site at [www.gulpjs.com](www.gulpjs.com)

 Now, add a blank file called "appBootstrap.js" to your app folder (we'll update this file soon).
 At this point, you should be able to run a successful build.
-Open up your Node terminal, making sure you run it from your build folder.
+Open up your Node terminal, making sure you run it from your build folder, and type "gulp".
 The output of your build should look something like this:

     [14:04:11] Using gulpfile ~/Projects/PlaceMyOrder/build/gulpfile.js
     [14:04:11] Starting 'lint'...